Paan Singh Tomar (film): Production

 Director Tigmanshu Dhulia first learned about Tomar while working on the set of Bandit Queen in Chambal.
 Intrigued that Tomar was largely forgotten despite holding several records, he resolved to make a film about his life.
 Dhulia worked for the film for two years, interviewing Tomar's surviving family members and visiting his native village in Bhind.

 Dhulia wanted to make the film after fully researching Tomar.
-After world premiere in 2010, Dhulia was in dilemma whether he is glorifying Paan Singh Tomar or going to depicting his notoriety.
+After its world premiere in 2010, Dhulia was in dilemma whether he is glorifying Paan Singh Tomar or going to depicting his notoriety.

 The film was shot in the ravines of Chambal, in Dholpur and in the actual barracks Tomar lived in at Roorkee.
 To prepare for his role, Irrfan Khan trained rigorously with steeplechase coaches, even breaking his ankle at one point during the filming.
 He called the experience "the most physically and mentally demanding film of my career".

 Soundtrack

 The music was composed and arranged by Abhishek Ray.
-Since the film was a biopic locked in both time and geography, the original soundtrack and songs are strictly relevant to that.
-Abhishek Ray used different tribal instruments and folk voices pertaining to the hinterland of central India and fused them with larger-than-life symphonic orchestrations to capture the true essence of this poignant biopic set in the rugged Chambal ravines.
-The music of this epic film stands out for its authenticity, originality, and the perfect blend of central Indian folk with western classical influences.
+The soundtrack was largely Indian folk music with western influences.